Traveling to DMZ

 When visiting South Korea, one of the top destinations to travel to is the DMZ (Demilitarized Zone).
 It is the border between South Korea and North Korea.
 It is a 4-kilometer stretch of land that runs across the border.
 South Korea owns the 2 kilometers to the South, and North Korea owns the 2 kilometers to the North.
 Traveling to the DMZ is not something you can do on your own.
 You must book your trip with a tour company in Korea.
 There are many DMZ tour packages available online to choose from.
-Traveling from Seoul will take 2 hours by car or bus to get to the DMZ.
+Traveling from Seoul will take 2 hours by car or bus to the DMZ.
 Avoid going to the DMZ on a Saturday or a Tuesday, as these are the two busiest tourist days at the DMZ.
 Also, remember, TAKE YOUR PASSPORT!

 Why Visit the DMZ when visiting South Korea?